opnfv/releng-xci/xci/README.rst

 continuously chasing the HEAD of corresponding branches.

-Once a working version is identified, the versions of the upstream components are then bumped in releng repo.
+Once a working version is identified, the versions of the upstream components are then bumped in releng-xci repo.

 ==================
 XCI developer tips